A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 - We demand equal pay for equal work.

-- We demand fully-funded welfare programs for the poor and an end to the attacks on SNAP, HEAP, and other vital programs for the poor.
+- We demand fully-funded social welfare programs that provide cash and in-kind assistance directly to the poor, including poor families.
+We demand an end to the attacks on SNAP, CHIP, HEAP, and other vital programs for the poor.

 - We demand equity in education, ensuring every child receives a high-quality, well-funded, diverse public education.
 We demand an end to the re-segregation of schools.
 We demand free tuition at public colleges and universities and an end to profiteering on student debt.
-We demand equitable funding for historically black colleges and universities.
+We demand equitable funding for historically black colleges and universities and for Native, Tribal and Indigenous educational institutions, whose missions have not outlived their purpose.

 - We demand the expansion of Medicaid in every state and the protection of Medicare and single-payer universal health care for all.